 \section{Introduction}

 The axiom systems of versions of \ACP\ (Algebra of Communicating Processes) with abstraction for processes with discrete relative timing are based on the notion of branching bisimilarity from~\cite{GW96a} adapted to processes with discrete relative timing (see e.g.~\cite{BB95b,BBR98a,BM02a}).
-The experience with analyzing the PAR (Positive Acknowledgement with Retransmission) protocol~\cite[Section~3.3]{Tan81a} in 2001 triggered a quest for a variant of that notion of branching bisimilarity that is coarser.
+The experience with analyzing the PAR (Positive Acknowledgement with Retransmission) protocol~\cite[Section~3.3]{Tan81a} during the writing of~\cite{BM02a} triggered a quest for a variant of that notion of branching bisimilarity that is coarser.
 In this paper, such a variant is proposed.

 The PAR protocol is a communication protocol which is based on time-outs of positive acknowledgements.
 Timing is essential for the correct behaviour of the PAR protocol: the protocol behaves only correctly if the time-out time of the sender, i.e.\ the time after which it retransmits a datum for which it is still awaiting an acknowledgement, is longer than the time that a complete protocol cycle takes.
 There have been attempts to describe this protocol using process algebra without timing.
 In those attempts, see e.g.~\cite{Vaa90a}, it is excluded that the sender times out too early by inhibiting a time-out so long as it does not lead to deadlock.
 This boils down to assuming a sender that is somehow able to determine, when it is waiting for an acknowledgement, whether the receiver and the channels used for communication are at rest --- this is nicely illustrated in~\cite{Bru95a}.
 Such attempts resort to assumptions of which it is unlikely that they can be fulfilled by actual communication protocols.